nats-io/nats-spark-connector/partitioned/README.md

 'subject' from which the message was obtained, the message 'dateTime' obtained from the message metadata, and the message 'content'.

-If so desired, one may publish to Nats messages out of Spark, i.e. stream sink, via options in the Spark Session 'writeStream' configuration.
-The output Dataframe should have the same format as the input from Nats, i.e. 'subject' as the first column, 'dateTime' as the second column, and 'content' as the third column.
+If so desired, one may publish to NATS messages out of Spark, i.e. stream sink, via options in the Spark Session 'writeStream' configuration.
+The output Dataframe should have the same format as the input from NATS, i.e. 'subject' as the first column, 'dateTime' as the second column, and 'content' as the third column.
 The connector will add the dateTime to the message header, then send the content to the specified subject.
 Please refer to option configurations in the 'Spark Streaming Sink Options' section.

-## Spark and Nats Documentation
+## Spark and NATS Documentation
 For general Spark development tips, including info on development using an IDE, see ["Useful Developer Tools"](https://spark.apache.org/developer-tools.html).

-For general Nats development tips, see ["Nats Docs"](https://docs.nats.io).
+For general NATS development tips, see ["NATS Docs"](https://docs.nats.io).

 ## Setting Up For Connector Utilization
 ### Sample Spark Configuration
 A Spark configuration will consist of a driver and workers.
 The number of workers **does not** have to match the number of Nats partitions.
-Once a Nats-sent batch of messages gets converted and aggregated into a single Dataframe Spark will partition work on the Dataframe across all its workers.
+Once a NATS-sent batch of messages gets converted and aggregated into a single Dataframe Spark will partition work on the Dataframe across all its workers.

 A sample Spark Docker configuration for a master and two workers can be found in this repository at src/test/resources/docker-compose.yml.

-### Sample Nats Configuration
+### Sample NATS Configuration
-As previously described, a Nats configuration for the connector will consist of JetStream partitions in the form <partition string prefix>-<partition number>.
+As previously described, a NATS configuration for the connector will consist of JetStream partitions in the form <partition string prefix>-<partition number>.
 For example, if "JSPartition" is chosen as the string prefix, and three (3) partitions are desired, then partitions should be named "JSPartition-0", "JSPartition-1", and "JSPartition-2".
 Appropriate subjects should be assigned to each partition as needed.

-Sample Nats configuration scripts for Linux and MacOS can be found in this repository at src/test/resources/create_partition_streams-linux.bash and at src/test/resources/create_partition_streams-macos.bash.
+Sample NATS configuration scripts for Linux and MacOS can be found in this repository at src/test/resources/create_partition_streams-linux.bash and at src/test/resources/create_partition_streams-macos.bash.